Typhoon Talas Triggers Fatal Landslide in Shizuoka

 Tokyo, Sept.
 24 (Jiji Press)--Typhoon Talas caused heavy rains mainly in the central Japan prefecture of Shizuoka from Friday to early Saturday, triggering a fatal landslide there.

-The 15th typhoon of the year also led to a suspension of Shinkansen bullet train services in a central Japan section.
+The 15th typhoon of the year also led to a suspension of Tokaido Shinkansen bullet train services between Friday night and around noon Saturday.

 In the Shizuoka city of Kakegawa, a 45-year-old man was confirmed dead after being rescued from a house destructed in a landslide, prefectural police and other sources said.